 Missouri has an Anniversary Guaranteed Issue Period; anyone with a Medigap plan has a 60-day window around their plan anniversary each year during which they can switch to the same plan from any other carrier, guaranteed issue.

 For people who are under 65 and eligible for Medicare due to a disability, Medigap availability depends entirely on state regulations, as there is no federal regulation requiring a guaranteed issue Medigap enrollment period for under-65 enrollees.
-31 states have established a range of regulations regarding access to Medigap coverage for this population, although they vary considerably in scope.
+The majority of the states have established regulations regarding access to Medigap coverage for this population, although they vary considerably in scope.
 (Click on a state on the map above to see how access to Medigap is handled in the state.)

-Nationally, 23 percent of Medicare beneficiaries are enrolled in a Medigap supplement, but it ranges from a low of 9 percent in the District of Columbia to 51 percent in North Dakota.
+Nationally, more than 38% of Original Medicare beneficiaries are enrolled in a Medigap supplement, but it ranges from a low of 8% in Hawaii to nearly 64% in North Dakota.

 Medigap plans are standardized, which means that a Plan F in Vermont provides the same benefits as a Plan F in Florida.
 But in 2010, average premiums for plan F (the most popular choice among Medigap enrollees) ranged from $139/month in Hawaii to $226/month in New York.
 A Business Insider analysis of average 2016 Medigap Plan F premiums for 65-year-old enrollees found a variation from $109/month in Hawaii to $162/month in Massachusetts.